mit-orcd/orcd-docs-edit/docs/software/julia.md

 tags:
  - Software
  - Julia
+ - vscode
+ - Engaging
+ - SuperCloud
 ---

 # Julia

 Julia is a high-level, high-performance programming language designed for technical and numerical computing, known for its speed and ease of use.
 Because of its popularity, we have pre-installed versions of Julia on each of our clusters.
-You can begin using Julia right away by running `module load julia`, or by specifying the module specifically:
+You can begin using Julia right away by running `module load julia` or by specifying the module specifically:

 === "Engaging"